Human Rights:

 Danielle Haas

-In recent years, Haas has become a leading voice calling for reform within the human rights sector, arguing that it has lost neutrality and credibility.
-She advocates for a renewed approach—Human Rights 2.0—grounded in universalism, equality, and accountability.
-Her perspective offers a rare insider view into how human rights advocacy can regain trust and relevance
+More recently, she has become a leading voice for reform within the human rights sector, arguing that it has lost neutrality and credibility.
+Offering a rare insider’s perspective on the challenges within major human rights NGOs, she advocates for a renewed approach—Human Rights 2.0—grounded in core standards, accountability, and universalism.

-Yariv Mohar is an Israeli sociologist and human rights expert who serves as Director of the Pro-Human Campaign, an international initiative working to restore universalism and moral consistency in human rights advocacy.
-He previously served as Deputy Director of Amnesty International Israel and co-founded the Initiative for National Security and Human Rights.
+Dr. Mohar is a sociologist specializing in collective action in civil society, political violence, and terrorism.
+He is also co-lead of the Initiative for National Security and Human Rights.
 With a background in both academia and activism, Mohar has become a leading voice challenging selective outrage and ideological bias within the human rights community.
 In his recent writings, he argues for a rights discourse that balances compassion with realism, defending civilians on all sides while rejecting dehumanization.
+Mohar also leads the Pro-Human Campaign, a global coalition against dehumanization of both Palestinians, Israelis, Muslims and Jews.
 His work calls for a reinvention of human rights as a truly universal and solution-oriented practice—one that recognizes both security needs and the pursuit of dignity for all.

 Jan Egeland